Install Guide#

 Development builds#

 If you want to try the next Spyder version before it is released, you can!
 You may want to do this for fixing bugs in Spyder, adding new features, learning how Spyder works or just getting a taste of what the IDE can do.
-For more information, please see the Contributing Guide included with the Spyder source or on Github, and for further detail consult the Spyder development wiki.
+For more information, please see our Contributing Guide, and for further detail consult the Spyder developer documentation.

 Additional help#